- Basic Set Up

 *NOTE: If you are using conditional logic to "Set" an answer on a question, we highly recommend NOT dispatching to this question.
 The conditional logic and dispatched data may conflict and produce inconsistent results.

-Images can be dispatched between questions of the following control types: camera, sketch pad, or signature.
+Files can be dispatched between questions of the following question types: camera, sketch pad, signature, file upload, and audio.
 This can be useful for images that are specific to a job, like a site-specific floor plan, a chart for the mobile user to reference, or a sketch produced in a form from an earlier site visit or job estimate.
 A photo collected from a Camera control can be dispatched to a Sketch Pad control, and vice versa.

 As with all control types, checking "Automatically dispatch to questions with matching label" will take data from the dispatching form and automatically route it to fields in the Target Form with corresponding labels.